fpdavis/MarquesasServer/README.md

 # Marquesas Server
-Small Footprint HTTP Server Plugin for LaunchBox.
+Small Footprint HTTP Server Plugin for LaunchBox

-Example Uses:
+Example Uses

    * Display the current game marque full screen on a seperate system such as a tablet or smart phone.
-   * View the current game manual on a seperate system such as a tablet, laptop, smart phone.
+   * View the current game manual on a seperate system such as a tablet, laptop, or smart phone.
    * Retrieve LaunchBox and game information through a standard HTTP JSON API.

-Installation:
+Installation

    To install unzip and copy the MarquesasServer folder into your LaunchBox/Plugins folder.
    The server will begin running whenever LaunchBox is started.
 The first time you run